 These premises seemed intuitive to me until I reframed the scenario a bit.
 Now I have different intuitions about Libet’s studies (and their ilk).
 When intuitions change upon redescribing a case, we can be suspect of the intuitions.
 But suspicion only gets us so far.

 3.1 Making Intuitions About Free Will Explicit

-Let’s make the suspicion more explicit by revealing the hidden premises involved in the anti-free-will argument.
+Let’s make the suspicion more explicit by revealing the hidden premises involved in the unfree-because-unconscious argument.

 A. If I am unaware of an intention as or before it forms, then whatever action(s) result from the intention are not free.
 (This is just the conclusion of premise 1 and 2.)